 We may use some terms that are not familiar to you.
-These words are printed in red the first time they are used and are explained in Explanation of terms at the back of this guide.
+These words are printed in red the first time they are used and are explained in Explanation of terms on page 25.

 If this guide does not fully cover your circumstances, please: